KLRU: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

+KLRU-Q was a locally programmed channel with PBS/KLRU encores and additional programs not aired on the primary channel.
+Q Night at the Movies on Saturday nights focused on film.
+It aired from July 1, 2009, until August 2, 2021, when it was replaced by the World Channel.

 Analog-to-digital conversion

 KLRU shut down its analog signal on April 16, 2009.
-Before shutting down the signal forever, it played its nightly sign-off from the 70's one last time.
-The station's digital signal remained on its pre-transition UHF channel 22, using PSIP to display KLRU's virtual channel as 18 on digital television receivers.
+Before shutting down the signal forever, it played its nightly sign-off from the 1970s one last time.
+The station's digital signal remained on its pre-transition UHF channel 22, using virtual channel 18.